caffeinalab/ti.tilt-image-view/README.md

 Facebook Paper tilt-fullscreen | Alloy
 ======================================

-**Module ID**: com.caffeinalab.titanium.tiltimageview
+### com.caffeinalab.titanium.tiltimageview

 ### This module emulate the [Facebook Paper](https://www.facebook.com/paper) tilt-fullscreen ImageViewer.

 It provides a **scrollable, pinchable, zoomable** and fullscreen ImageViewer.

+The widget is fully compatible with iOS and Android, with different features.

-On iOS, it uses the new [ti.coremotion](http://docs.appcelerator.com/titanium/latest/#!/guide/Core_Motion_Module) Titanium module to achieve the natural movement.
-So you need to **install the ti.coremotion module** or it will not work.
+On iOS 7+, it uses the new [ti.coremotion](http://docs.appcelerator.com/titanium/latest/#!/guide/Core_Motion_Module) Titanium module to move the image across your movements.
+So you need to **install the ti.coremotion module** or this feature will not work.

+On Android, because of system limitations, the image is not pinchable/zoomable.

 ![image](http://f.cl.ly/items/0P3U2a2A2U0X1J2f2818/Image%202014-06-13%20at%2010.52.10%20AM.png)